Joel-Valentine/cogo/README.md

 ### create

-Create will run you through creating a droplet on your given cloud provider
+Create will run you through creating a droplet on your given cloud provider.
+Currently the process is:

+1. Chose your provider
+2. Enter a name
+3. Chose an image
+4. Chose a region
+5. Chose a size
+6. Chose an ssh key
+7. Are you sure (y/n)

+Finally you will be told the droplet has been created.
+You can then list your servers from that provider once you think its been created / assigned an IP.

 ```bash
 cogo create